 Whether the negligence is intentional or unintentional is irrelevant – medical mistakes in the ER should be prevented.
 When they happen, the people responsible should be held accountable.

 We know how scary medical emergencies can be, whether they are your own emergencies or a loved one it hurt or sick.
 We know you expected to get quality treatment from the doctors and nurses at the emergency room, but sometimes the negligence and carelessness of medical professionals causes us harm.
-If you need an emergency room malpractice attorney in Philadelphia, the Weitz Firm will be by your side, fighting to get you the compensation you need for all of your incident-related expenses.
+If you need a medical malpractice lawyer in Philadelphia, the Weitz Firm will be by your side, fighting to get you the compensation you need for all of your incident-related expenses.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.